gacetta/notes/csPrep.md

 - Synchronous
 - Blocking

-HELEN - React front-end.
-Express back-end.

-**Execution Contexts**
-- consists of thread of execution and a data storage
-- Global Context is first, and variable environment is referred to as Global Memory
-- When a function is invoked, a local execution context (or function-level) is created.
-Variable memory is referred to as local memory.
-- Multiple execution contexts can exist

-**Call Stack**
-- A _stack_ data structure that is in control of the execution.
-- Last in, first out (LIFO).
-(Opposite of a Queue)
-- Each execution context is represented by a stack frame.
-- when a new function is invoked, a new frame is pushed to the call stack.
-- the function returns (when it has finished), the frame is popped off the call stack and the next frame (now at the top of the stack) takes control of the interpreter.

-Tech Communication
+# Technical Communication

 "Declaring the constant with the label sumOfAges and assigning it to the evaluated result of invoking the function addAges passing in the arguments myAge and yourAge."

 "pair our arguments with our parameters"

+"save a function definition to the label ____"

 **Functions and return values**
-Every function in JS returns something.
 - a return statement tells the interpreter that the invocation of the current function is complete

 **Side effect** - any application state change that is or remains observable outside a function invocation

 **Interpreter**
-How does it work?

 Interpreter runs through our code in two "passes":

 The Allocation or Creation Phase
-* Variable and Function declarations are stored in memory, "hoiseted" to the top of their scopes
+* Variable and Function declarations are stored in memory, "hoisted" to the top of their scopes
 * Variable declarations are stored with the label only
 * function declarations are stored with both the label and its definition.